-Current efforts are aimed of developing chemically and photochemically active metal complexes whose weak C-H bonds have been replaced by strong C-F bonds.
-The new materials activate molecular oxygen from air either via electron transfer or energy transfer, in the latter case producing singlet oxygen and other reactive species, from air using the Sun, in the absence of any other chemicals, both in solution and in the solid-state.
-The organic ligands, phthalocyanines, are similar to hemes and chlorophylls, but they have been modified to contain C-F groups, and, more recently, basic (-NH2) and acidic (-COOH) substituents.
-These substituents allow the chemically and photoactive phthalocyanines to be anchored on solid-state supports, such as metal oxides, and to be bioconjugated with polypeptides, vectors specifically aimed at biological targets such cancerous cells.
+Current efforts are aimed at developing chemically and photochemically active metal complexes whose weak C-H bonds have been replaced by strong C-F bonds.
+The new materials photo activate molecular oxygen from air via either electron or energy transfer, in the latter case producing singlet oxygen and other reactive species in the absence of any other chemicals.
+The organic ligands used, phthalocyanines, are similar to hemes and chlorophylls, but they have been modified to contain C-F groups, and, more recently, basic (-NH2) and acidic (-COOH) substituents.
+These substituents allow the photoactive phthalocyanines to be anchored on solid-state supports, such as metal oxides, and to be bioconjugated with polypeptides, vectors specifically aimed at biological targets such cancerous cells.

 - "Synthesis and X-ray structure of a fluorinated 1,1-dialkoxy-3-iminoisoindoline acetal, an elusive phthalocyanine precursor" Tetrahedron 74, 3697 (2018).